braid-org/braidfs/README.md

     "https://example.com/document2.txt": true
   },
   "cookies": {
-    "example.com": "secret_pass"
+    "example.com": "secret_pass",
+    "braid.org": "client=hsu238s88adhab3afhalkj3jasdhfdf"
   },
   "port": 45678
 }
 ```

-### Live Configuration Updates

-The configuration file can be edited and saved while the daemon is running.
-Changes are automatically detected and applied immediately without requiring a restart.
-The only exception is the `port` setting, which requires restarting the daemon to change.
+These are the options:
+- `sync`: A set of URLs to synchronize.
+Each one maps to `true`.
+- `cookies`: Braidfs will use these cookie when connecting to the domains.
+  - Put your login session cookies here.
+  - To find your cookie for a website:
+    - Log into the website with a browser
+    - Open the Javascript console and run `document.cookie`
+    - That's your cookie.
+Copy paste it into  your config file.
+- `port`: The port number for the internal daemon (default: 45678)

+This config file live-updates, too.
+Changes are automatically detected and
+applied to the running braidfs daemon.
+The only exception is the `port`
+setting, which requires restarting the daemon after a change.

+## Limitations & Future Work

+- Doesn't sync binary yet.
+Just text text mime-types:
+  `text/*`, `application/html`, and `application/json`
+  - Binary blob support would be pretty easy and nice to add.
+  - Contact us if you'd like to add it!
+- Doesn't update your editor's text with remote updates until you save
+  - It's not hard to make it live-update, though, so that you can see your edits integrated with others' before you save.
+  - Contact us if you'd like to help!
+It would be a fun project!